katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

       commands:
         - show version
     vars:
-      ansible_persistent_log_messages: True
+      assible_persistent_log_messages: True

-To make this a global setting, add the following to your ``ansible.cfg`` file:
+To make this a global setting, add the following to your ``assible.cfg`` file:

 .. code-block:: ini

    [persistent_connection]
    log_messages = True

-or enable the environment variable `ANSIBLE_PERSISTENT_LOG_MESSAGES`:
+or enable the environment variable `ASSIBLE_PERSISTENT_LOG_MESSAGES`:

 .. code-block:: text

    # Enable device interaction logging
-   export ANSIBLE_PERSISTENT_LOG_MESSAGES=True
+   export ASSIBLE_PERSISTENT_LOG_MESSAGES=True

 If the task is failing on connection initialization itself, you should enable this option globally.
 If an individual task is failing intermittently this option can be enabled for that task itself to find the root cause.

-After Ansible has finished running you can inspect the log file which has been created on the ansible-controller
+After Assible has finished running you can inspect the log file which has been created on the assible-controller

 .. note:: Be sure to fully understand the security implications of enabling this option as it can log sensitive
           information in log file thus creating security vulnerability.